MP 5x2.7/1.2x5 S / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are used in computer drives, electric motors, medical equipment or other highly developed apparatuses.
+- Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: